 The credit risk associated with accounts receivable is limited, as the Company's receivables consist primarily of bulk currency trades with a settlement cycle of 24 to 48 hours.
 There is minimal counterparty risk as the majority of the Company's receivables reside with banks, money service business customers and other financial institutions.
-The company has longstanding relationships with most of its money service business customers are grouped as follows: domestic and international banks, money service businesses, and other customers.
+The Company has longstanding relationships with most of its money service business customers and has a strong repayment history.
+For the purpose of risk control, the customers are grouped as follows: domestic and international banks, money service businesses, and other customers.
 Credit limits are established for each customer, whereby the credit limit represents the maximum open amount without requiring payments in advance.
 These limits are reviewed regularly by senior management.